 Energy Pathways and Training

-To the lay person, exercise is a function of calories being burned to generate energy.
-While this is fundamentally true, energy recruitment during exercise is a bit more complex -- your body draws upon different fuels, called substrates, for activities of different intensity and length.
+To the layperson, exercise is a function of calories being burned to generate energy.
+While this is fundamentally true, energy recruitment during exercise is a bit more complex; your body draws upon different fuels, called substrates, for activities of different intensity and length.

 To prevent overtraining, allow for sufficient recovery time between training sessions.
 This can mean anywhere from 48 to 72 hours between training sessions for the same muscle group.
 No matter how determined you are to stick to your training regimen, listening to your body and taking a break when you feel sore or exhausted can help you achieve better results in the long run.